atmask/atmask.github.io/content/posts/09-truenas-backups/index.md

 After this is all configured you can run the restore task, validate the data, and delete the restore task.
 I choose to delete the restore task to avoid any accidental invocations.

+# A Final Note on Backups vs Snapshots

+It is important to realize that the backup task will sync all of the data from TrueNAS to the cloud on your scheduled interval.
+This means that you have always have a copy of your data at the last successful backup run.
+A consequence of this is, that if data on TrueNAS gets corrupted and then a SYNC occcurs, the corrupted data will be backed up and you won't be able to restore your machine.

+To mitigate this I am hoping in the future to explore incremental backups using ZFS snapshots to provide point in time restore functionality.

 # References
 [TrueNAS | Cloud Sync Tasks](https://www.truenas.com/docs/core/13.0/coretutorials/tasks/creatingcloudsynctasks/)